 After having no high of 32° or colder this winter until 1/4, today was the thirty-first day in the six weeks since then to have a high that cold (three-fourths of the days).
 Today was the end of a seven-day streak with highs of 32° or colder (and eleventh day of the past twelve).
 It would be followed fifteen days later by another seven-day streak.

-The morning low of 4° was the eighth low in the single digits since 1/29 - and there would be four more in the month of February.
+The morning low of 4° was the eighth low in the single digits since 1/29 - and there would be four more this month.

 It was a wintry day as wind-blown sleet and snow fell throughout the day, accumulating 7.7" (and an additional 1.3" fell overnight).
 Late in the morning winds gusted to 50 mph.
 Temperatures fell from the low-30s in the morning to low 20s by midnight.